-As part of the planning step the Planner identifies all resources, materials and services required to do a job.
-He creates a work pack containing all the required information like:
+As part of the planning step, the Planner identifies all resources, materials, and services required to do a job.
+And once that’s done your Planner creates a work pack containing all the required information like:

 Maintenance jobs should not be planned from just behind a desk.

 Your maintenance planner should visit the job site to develop the scope of work.
-Even if he knows the site well, things change.
+Even if the Planner knows the site well, things change.
 There might be temporary equipment that poses a safety risk.
 There could be some scaffolding left up that’s blocking access.

-Taking pictures of the job site, equipment and any (access) constraints is helpful.
-Once the Planner is back at his desk he can refer to these to build the job plan in the CMMS.
+Taking pictures of the job site, equipment, and any (access) constraints is helpful.
+Once back at the desk, the Planner can use these to build the job plan in the CMMS.